Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.26 Rod of the Pact Keeper revised to grant additional pact spell slot and do some other checks.

+22.11.26 Changes to jez.pickRadioListArray copying those in jez.pickCheckListArray to allow it to be effectively await'ed (synchronicity).

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)